Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 sudo zb-update
 ```

-The script will show your configuration for review and confirmation, or give you the option to change the configuration.
+The script will show your configuration for review and confirmation and give you the option to change the configuration.
 This method can be used as an alternative to using the Wizaard.

 {{< cardpane >}}
 {{% card header="zb-update" %}}
 {{< figure
-    src="zbwizard/updatemain.png"
+    src="../utilities/zbwizard/updatemain.png"
     alt="zb-update"
     caption="Review and continue for Bootware update"
     >}}